 Access control is the first Technical Safeguard Standard of the HIPAA Security Rules.
 It is described in HIPAA compliance as the responsibility for all healthcare providers to allow access only to those users (or software programs) that have been granted access rights.

-So no matter how much healthcare organisations spend on protecting their network perimeter, the investment can be completely undone by lax internal user security.
-Here we outline what organizations can do to improve HIPAA compliance around access control and keep patient data safe.
+So no matter how much healthcare organizations spend on protecting their network perimeter, the investment can be completely undone by lax internal user security.
+Here we outline what organizations can do to improve HIPAA compliance around access control to keep patient data safe.

-User Access Security is crucial to keeping patient data safe
+User Access Security is Key to Keeping Patient Data Safe

-User access to data can often be a matter of life and death; doctors need to be able to pull up a patient’s record at a moment’s notice to be able to make an informed decision.
-But organisations need to strike a balance between making data immediately accessible to the right people, while restricting access for others who do not need it to conduct their job.
+In healthcare, user access to data can often be a matter of life and death: doctors need to be able to pull up a patient’s record at a moment’s notice to make informed decisions.
+But organizations need to strike a balance between making data immediately accessible to the right people, while restricting access for those who do not need it to do their job.

 Getting these access restrictions and controls right is crucial — especially in a sector that’s facing more and more scrutiny on HIPAA compliance.

-Technology can fill the gaps to minimise these risks and decrease the surface area vulnerable to attack.
+Implementing measures like multi-factor authentication (MFA) can verify that the users are who they say they are, making sure that compliance is in place from the point of logon.
+From there, technology can fill the gaps to minimize these risks and decrease the surface area vulnerable to attack.
 Healthcare organizations must ensure that all network access is via a login that is unique to the employee, not shared, and all actions thereafter are attributable to the specific individual.

 By doing so, this helps both safeguard sensitive patient data and satisfy HIPAA compliance.

-So what can organizations can do to improve HIPAA compliance around access control and keep patient data safe?
+So what can organizations do to improve HIPAA compliance around access control to keep patient data safe?

-The following is a set of basic security practices that will not only help to safeguard sensitive patient data, but also to satisfy HIPAA compliance.
+The following is a set of basic security practices alongside how UserLock will not only help to safeguard sensitive patient data, but also to satisfy HIPAA compliance.

 1. Do you give all users unique login credentials?